Pyre-Echo/VLC_Restream_Helper/README.md

 It uses the HTTP protocal using the loop back address, with the LUA enabled through VLC Gui to enable password connection for security reasons.

-Only allows for 4 streams at this moment.
+Only allows for 4 streams max at this moment.
+Though you can use it with 1,2,3 or 4 streams.

 When changing the main volume, it will smoothy change the volume at a rate of 3.90625% every 0.015 seconds + code time.